JD0001/hiberus-frontend-test/README.md

 ## Deploy a docker image

 If you want to deploy the application as a docker container, there is a ready to go dockerfile, but there is one thing to have in count, ports must be the same in the host and the container, `3000` for the json-server and `80` for the application.

+The base url site is `http://localhost`, which redirects automatically to the english site `http://localhost/en/main`